On Campus Activities Westmont College Student Association (WCSA)

 Funding proposals need to be submitted at least 2 weeks prior to request need or event.
 Funding proposals outside of this time frame may still be submitted but are they are unlikely to be approved.

-If you are requesting funds for a campus event, please complete the event proposal form on the Campus Life Office website prior to completing a WCSA funding proposal.
 All events must be approved and sponsored by a campus department or student organization prior to receiving funding.

 You are highly encouraged to come to clarify the purpose of your funding proposal at the meeting following your request submission.
 This is to prevent any delays in funding your request.